simondlevy/BreezySLAM/README.md

 you can also try the <b><tt>log2png.py</tt></b> script to generate a a PNG file instead.

-If you have installed OpenCV for Python, you can see a &ldquo;live&rdquo; animation by doing
+If you have installed Matplotlib, you can see a &ldquo;live&rdquo; animation by doing

 <pre>
-make cvmovie
+make movie
 </pre>

-There is also a Pyplot version (<tt>logdemoplt.py</tt>) in the works.

 You can turn off odometry by setting the <b><tt>USE_ODOMETRY</tt></b>
 parameter at the top of the Makefile to 0 (zero).
 You can turn off